ErTucci674/ErTucci674/README.md

 + IDE: Visual Studio Code
 + Distributed Version Control System: Git, GitHub

-## Currently working on - 2D Game 👾
-The final project on my Computer Science Course involves designing my own digital product.
-My passion for videogames inspired me to the make a 2D game programmed in Lua with the framework LÖVE, _Invaders in Space_.
-The design is based on the classic arcade game, _Space Invaders_.
-The main goal of this project is to learn how to independently _plan_, _design_ and _develop_ small contained games.

 ## How to Contact me ⚡
 + 📧 E-mail: alexanderamatucci@hotmail.com
 + 📱 Mobile Phone: +44 7384685413